Koyo Aoyagi: 2018

 Aoyagi was not in top form in 2018 and spent most of the season pitching in the Western League farm games.
 Nevertheless, he recorded 6 consecutive farm wins by June, and continued to pitch well after.
-He was eventually called back to the main squad, and was assigned to start the September 2 match against the Baystars where he recorded his first win of the season.
+Aoyagi was eventually called back to the main squad, and was assigned to start the September 2 match against the Baystars, where he recorded his first win of the season.
 He had 3 more starts after that, but failed to record a win in any of those.
-He finished with a main squad record of 1-1, 3.32 ERA, and a Western League record of 8-2 and 2.73 ERA.
+Aoyagi finished with a main squad record of 1–1, a 3.32 ERA, and 22 strikeouts, and a Western League record of 8–2, a 2.73 ERA, and 70 strikeouts.
 He also won the Western League award for highest number of wins.
-However, his subpar performance in the main squad earned him a 1 million yen pay cut.
+However, Aoyagi's subpar performance in the main squad earned him a 1 million yen pay cut.

 2019

-He began as part of the main squad starting rotation, and appeared regularly throughout the season.
+Aoyagi began the 2019 campaign as part of the main squad starting rotation, and appeared regularly throughout the season.
 He lost his first two starts and did not win until April 23 against the Baystars.
-He earned his first career shutout win six days later against the Dragons in Nagoya Dome.
-His succeeding outings were a hit-or-miss, and he finished the season with 9-9 with an improved ERA of 3.14.
-Despite not throwing any wild pitches and walking relatively few batters, he had the worst first pitch hit rate amongst all NPB starters (48% from 30 hits out of 62 first-pitch swing attempts).
+Aoyagi earned his first career shutout win six days later against the Chunichi Dragons in Nagoya Dome.
+His succeeding outings were a hit–or–miss, and he finished the season 9–9 with an improved ERA of 3.14 and 100 strikeouts.
+Despite not throwing any wild pitches and walking relatively few batters, Aoyagi had the worst first pitch hit rate amongst all Nippon Professional Baseball (NPB) starters (48% from 30 hits out of 62 first–pitch swing attempts).
 He said that the temptation to swing at his first pitch can sometimes work to his advantage as he sometimes ends an inning with just 3 pitches thrown.
-Most of his outs were ground balls and he topped the league in ground-ball percentage with 64% and ground outs with 40.9％.
+Most of his outs were ground balls and he topped the league in ground-ball percentage with 64% and ground outs with 40.9%.
 He also got the most double plays turned amongst all NPB hurlers with 28.
 This earned him an 18 million pay rise, bringing his annual salary to 30 million yen.

 2020

-Aoyagi continued to be a mainstay in the rotation, although he appeared in fewer matches due to a pandemic-shortened season.
+In 2020, Aoyagi continued to be a mainstay in the rotation, although he appeared in fewer matches due to a COVID-19 pandemic–shortened season.
 He started strong as he won 3 of his first 4 starts, with a 1.50 ERA by early July.
-But as the season progressed, he racked up more losses than wins when he hit a slump in August & September (6.41 ERA).
+But as the season progressed, Aoyagi racked up more losses than wins when he hit a slump in August & September (6.41 ERA).
 He recovered in October, giving up only 5 runs in his last 6 outings but only recorded 1 win due to lack of early run support.
-While he finished with 7-9 out of 21 starts, his WHIP improved to 1.28, had a lower hit rate of .249 and a better ground out rate of 50.6%.
+While Aoyagi finished with 7–9 out of 21 starts, his WHIP improved to 1.28, had a lower hit rate of .249 and a better ground out rate of 50.6%.
 He received another 20 million pay rise, bringing his annual salary to 50 million yen.